vuejs/docs/src/guide/forms.md

 You can use the `v-model` directive to create two-way data bindings on form input, textarea, and select elements.
 It automatically picks the correct way to update the element based on the input type.
 Although a bit magical, `v-model` is essentially syntax sugar for updating data on user input events, plus special care for some edge cases.

 ::: tip Note
 `v-model` will ignore the initial `value`, `checked` or `selected` attributes found on any form elements.
-It will always treat the Vue instance data as the source of truth.
+It will always treat the current active instance data as the source of truth.
 You should declare the initial value on the JavaScript side, inside the `data` option of your component.
 :::

 `v-model` internally uses different properties and emits different events for different input elements: